-This course offers a comprehensive discussion of the dimensions of wellness including such topics as physical fitness, nutrition, psychological well -being, stress management, addictive behaviors and chronic diseases.
-The course also includes useful and practical advice for adopting a wellness lifestyle that takes into account individual interests, goals and life situations.
-Fulfills Core Curriculum Natural and Physical Sciences requirement.
+This course offers a comprehensive discussion of the dimensions of wellness, including such topics as physical fitness, nutrition, psychological well-being, stress management, addictive behaviors, and chronic diseases.
+The course also includes useful and practical advice for adopting a wellness lifestyle that takes into account individual interests, goals, and life situations.
+Fulfills General Education Natural and Physical Sciences requirement.

 KIN2116 Exercise Physiology (3)

 Exercise Physiology teaches how the body responds, adjusts, and adapts to exercise, including muscular, circulatory, respiratory, energy, and endocrine systems.